Best Resources for High-Ticket Drop Shipping

 The other tools and resources that I use are all my social media channels.
 I have a Facebook page, Facebook group, Pinterest profile, have I also a YouTube account and I have a Twitter profile and all these profiles and pages and groups and stuff like that.
 They're essential because when people see you in multiple places, you look more professional.
 And when they see that you put up custom banners and logos and stuff like that and you're talking with people in the comments section, it makes you look like you're part of the community and you're trustworthy.

 It's more like social proof, you know.
 And that's important because people trust companies that hire social media managers, because social media managers cost money.
 And if that company is making money, then it means they have money to spend.
 And that also means that they're willing to spend money on customer satisfaction, which they appreciate.
 So do that.
 Set up all your social media channels.

 When you get to the point, revenue-wise, where you can hire a social media manager, I recommend hiring a virtual assistant in onlinejobs.ph.
-So I go to get a Virtual Assistance, and every single one is an incredible superstar.
+I get a Virtual Assistance, and every single one is an incredible superstar.
 I don't take the hiring process lightly.
 I take a long time and ask them questions and do a phone interview with each one.
 I make sure that they're right for my company and that they've got the right amount of spirit.
 And as soon as they're hired, I set up spreadsheets to track their work and manage their jobs, to make sure they're on task.
 And I check in with them on a semi-weekly basis and make sure they're working really well.
 And it was awesome.

 A lot of them work part-time.
 And we have one that works full time for customer service and sales.
 Part time is like 20 to 30 hours a week where they do the contents.
 They do the project, do the social media and the data entry, and other stuff like that.